 Ancestors of the Altaic (Turkic)-speaking Uzbeks emerged in Central Asia as early as the 3rd century B.C. when nomads—possibly Hun descendants—began invasions that continued for centuries.
 Turks swept through in 1 A.D., followed by wide-ranging assaults by Mongol hordes in the 13th century.
-Uzbek genetic studies indicate Turkic-Mongoloid ancestry—reflected by lighter skin and flat facial features - with lesser Iranian admixture.
-Centuries before any country borders were drawn they settled in the Uzbekistan/Afghanistan region.
+Uzbek genetic studies indicate Turkic-Mongoloid ancestry—reflected by lighter skin and flat facial features with lesser Iranian admixture.
+Centuries before there were country borders, they settled in the Uzbekistan/Afghanistan region.

 These high plains farmers grow grain and vegetable crops but struggle to survive.
-Affected by recent droughts, but spared large-scale destruction by war with Russia and the Taliban, their lives were less affected than some other groups.
-Area herdsmen breed the desirable karakul sheep and Turkman horse.
-Medical care is not readily available and economic opportunity is spare.
-Crafts, rugs and animal by-products are traded locally for additional income in area markets that also serve as social centers.
+Affected by recent droughts but spared large-scale destruction by war with Russia and the Taliban, their lives were less affected than some other groups.
+Area herdsmen raise the desirable karakul sheep and Turkman horse.
+Medical care is not readily available and economic opportunity is sparce.
+They trade crafts, rugs and animal by-products locally for additional income in area markets.
+These markets also serve as social centers.

 Afghan culture has been undeniably impacted by Uzbeks, particularly in music, carpet making and sport.
-Buzkashi, a violent game played by teams on horseback with a headless goat carcass and now synonymous with Afghanistan as its national sport, was introduced by Uzbeks / Mongols.
+Buzkashi is a violent game played by teams on horseback with a headless goat carcass and now synonymous with Afghanistan as its national sport.
+It was introduced by Uzbeks and Mongols.
 A creative people, Uzbeks love poetry, music and playing unique instruments, such as the Uzbek 2-stringed fretted lute.
-Culture is preserved through folk dances and traditional hand crafts like metal working, wood carving, leather craft and wall or textile painting.
+Culture is preserved through folk dances and traditional hand crafts like metal working, wood carving, leather craft, and wall or textile painting.
 Many urban Uzbeks are businessmen, others are skilled craftsmen.
 Women are noted for their exquisite rugs, an area of significant contribution to Afghanistan's textile heritage.

 Uzbek food and dress offer interesting features.
 Like other Afghans, Uzbeks always serve tea and nan (bread).
 "Osh", a dish made with carrots, onions, oil, rice and lamb is served weekly and on special occasions.
 Unusual in most Afghan diets, pasta is common in Uzbek menus, probably introduced to them by Italian or Chinese traders along the Silk Road.
 Fruit is also a favorite.
 Western dress is worn by younger or city-dwelling Uzbeks although men may add a skullcap with embroidery indicative of their home region.
 A yoked dress worn over long pants is traditional women's attire while that of men is the Chapan - a loose, quilted cotton coat worn over a shirt and trousers, completed with the skullcap.